-If agreement cannot be reached, the Board must consider if any of the grounds of refusal apply and will hold a hearing to consider the application.
+If agreement cannot be reached, or where the hours sought are outwith Policy, or the Applicant has not agreed any recommended conditions, the Board must consider if any of the grounds of refusal apply and will hold a hearing to consider the application.
 All relevant parties will be asked to attend the hearing.
 The hearing must be held within 42 days of the date of receipt of the application.
 At the hearing, the Board will determine whether the application should be granted or refused.
 If the Board decides that none of the grounds of refusal apply the Board must grant the application.
-If the Board decides that one or more of the grounds of refusal apply the Board must grant the application.
+If the Board decides that one or more of the grounds of refusal apply the Board must refuse the application.